quicksilver/manual/docs/Development.md

          (error "Not visiting a file or file doesn’t exist"))))
 ```

 Here’s another function.
 It will send the contents of the Emacs region to Quicksilver as text.
-With the text in the first pane you can do whatever Quicksilver can do with it, e.g., the **Find With…** action or the **Email to…** actions.
+With the text in the first pane you can do whatever Quicksilver can do with it, e.g., the **Find With…** action or the **E-mail to…** actions.
 I bind it to “C-c w” using: `(global-set-key "\C-cw" 'region-to-quicksilver)`

 ```emacs-lisp
 (defun region-to-quicksilver (start end)